MatrixPilot/MatrixPilot/MAVLink/README_MP.txt

 ADDITIONAL INFORMATION REGARDING MAVLINK FOR MATRIXPILOT

-September 2011
+October 2012

+The following note about generating MAVLink header files in C and parsing code in Python is for developers of MatrixPilot.
+As these files are already generated, users of MAVLink in MatrixPilot do not need to know how to generate MAVlink as described below.

 The Include directories for MAVLink are now generated using Andrew Tridgell's pymavlink libary and a utility call gen_matrixpilot.py .
-We no longer are using QGroundControl.
+We no longer are using QGroundControl to generate header files.
 You will find the relevant scripts in the tools directory. e.g. Tools/MAVLink/pymavlink/generator/gen_matrixpilot.py .